callum-hart/immutable-styles/docsNext/theBasics.md

 The example above modifies the background and text color of primary buttons inside elements with the class `promo`.
 Whilst being perfectly valid CSS this *invalidates* the design principle – in this case – that all primary buttons should have a `cornflowerblue` background and `ivory` color.

-There is no *guarantee* that all primary buttons will look the same – which in effect makes the designers styleguide more a suggestion than a gospel truth.
+It cannot be *guaranteed* that all primary buttons will look the same – which in effect makes the designers styleguide more a suggestion than a gospel truth.

 > 💡Note: this leads to an inconsistant UI and an unhappy designer.
 It also creates technical debt – where 2 versions of primary buttons need maintaining.